Kristaq Mile

 Kristaq Mile (born 29 April 1958) is a former Albanian football player who is now a coach.
+He is also a coach.

 Playing career

 Club

 Mile played his entire career for hometown club Tomori Berat, only to finish his career at Skrapari.

 International

-He made his debut for Albania in a May 1985 FIFA World Cup qualification match against Poland, coming on as a second half substitute for Shkëlqim Muça.
+He made his debut for Albania in a May 1985 FIFA World Cup qualification match against Poland, coming on as a second-half substitute for Shkëlqim Muça.
 It remained his sole international appearance.

 Managerial career

 In March 2011 he replaced Përparim Daiu at the helm of Shkumbini, in November 2012 he succeeded Gugash Magani as coach of Shkumbini and in November 2013 he was appointed manager at Kastrioti.
-He was in charge of Naftëtari Kuçovë in the 2016-17 season.
+He was in charge of Naftëtari Kuçovë in the 2016–17 season.

 Personal life

 Mile's son Vangjel was a professional footballer who had spells in Finland and Norway.